patni11/grep-test/ARCHITECTURE.md

 # Application Architecture

+I USE THIS TO TELL AI THE OVERALL ARCHITECTURE

 ## Overview
 This is a Next.js application called "Delta" that provides automated changelog generation for GitHub repositories.
 Users authenticate with GitHub OAuth, connect their repositories, and can generate AI-powered changelogs from their commit history.
 The application provides both a management dashboard and public changelog viewing capabilities.